As a business owner, the last thing you want to do is to learn the hard way that you have broken the law.

 - Facebook Platform Policies

-We hope this article has helped you understand the importance of having a compliant website.
-Use the information presented above to quickly and easily add essential legal pages to your website or blog.
+We hope you have found this article useful and that it has helped you understand the importance of having a compliant website.
+Use the information above to quickly and easily add all necessary legal pages to your WordPress site.